Privacy Policy

 The Help function within your browser should be able to assist you in this matter.

-Alternatively, you can visit www.aboutcookies.org which contains comprehensive information on managing cookies in your browser.
+Alternatively, you can visit www.aboutcookies.org which contains complete information about managing cookies in your browser.

 Aboutcookies.org contains general information and specific information about cookies and their use.